Top 10 African Countries with the Best Education Systems

 7. Kenya

-Also, the East African country ranks 95th position on the global education system.
-It is ahead of India and behind Brazil, and 7th best in Africa with a score of 55.4.
+Also, the East African country ranks 95th position on the global education system, ahead of India and behind Brazil, and 7th best in Africa with a score of 55.4.
 It is 21st in Ease of finding skilled employees and 43rd in Digital skills among the population globally.
 Compulsory education lasts 12 years from age 6 to age 17

 With a population of 49.7 million, 17.58 percent of total government expenditure in 2017 went to education, and the literacy rate is at 78.7 percent according to UNESCO.